jeinselen/VF-BlenderSetViewportShading/README.md

 # VF-BlenderSetViewportShading
+This add-on was designed for Blender version 2.8-4.1 (though not all previous versions may be fully supported).
+For Blender 4.2 and onwards, [please see the new Production Kit extension](https://github.com/jeinselen/Blender-ProductionKit).

 Adds view menu items and keyboard shortcuts for setting the current view mode (wireframe, solid, preview, and rendered)

 ![screenshot of the Blender 3D view interface with the add-on installed, showing two dimensions entered](images/screenshot.png)